MAZON Canada is looking for new Board members! Tell your friends! Seriously, send this to them!

 ABOUT MAZON CANADA:

 MAZON Canada is a grassroots community foundation that feeds Canadians of all ages, ethnicities, faiths and abilities on behalf of the Jewish community by supporting front-line food projects across the country.
 We provide grants for food and equipment, and educate and advocate toward an end to hunger in Canada.
 We grant about $750,000 each year to over 200 front-line food programs, prioritizing small, grassroots programs and those that serve under-served populations.
-Last year, we provided more than 800 meals per day through our partners (for a total of 300,000 meals throughout 2021).
+Last year, we provided more than 800 meals per day through our partners (for a total of 300,000 meals throughout 2021) in 10 provinces and territories.
 Learn more at mazoncanada.ca!

 ABOUT THE BOARD EXPERIENCE: